USSBA/sba-gov-content-api/usage.md

 |  HttpStatus.NOT_FOUND              | If the API endpoint is invalid; Unable to find ${type} with id ${id}

 ### Relationship to AWS API Gateway
 API Gateway sits in front of the content api lambda code.
-The above are the paths that API gateway uses to direct traffic to all the endpoints specified in the API usage in the rest of this file
+The below are the paths that API gateway uses to direct traffic to all the endpoints specified in the API usage in the rest of this file
 ```
 paths:
   /api/content/search/{type}: